jumajumo/dht22-docker-arm/README.md

 docker build --rm -t jumajumo/dht22 .

 # run it
-docker run -d --network="host"
+docker run -d --network="host" --privileged -e brokeraddr=192.168.1.174 -e thingid=tslivingroom -e refresh=10 --name "jumajumo_dht22" jumajumo/dht22

-  --privileged                    # privileged is necessary in order to allow access to gpio -e brokeraddr=192.168.1.174     # ip address of the mqtt broker (default port 1883 is used) -e thingid=tslivingroom         # thing id of the sensor (used for mqtt-topic) -e refresh=10                   # publishing interval in seconds --name "jumajumo_dht22"         # give it a name jumajumo/dht22
+- --privileged: privileged is necessary in order to allow access to gpio
+- -e brokeraddr: ip address of the mqtt broker (default port 1883 is used) (default "openhabian")
+- -e thingid: thing id of the sensor (used for mqtt-topic) (default "default")
+- -e pin: the gpio pin used for the sensor (default 4)
+- -e refresh: publishing interval in seconds (default 5)
+- --name: give it a name